 If you are an outdoor lover like me, you will most likely be inspired by many of these enchanting yet super easy DIY outdoor lighting ideas for patios, porches, backyard parties, and more!

-Outdoor lights are one of my favorite things ever: they create the perfect settings for dinners with loved ones and happy moments under the stars.
+Outdoor lights are one of my favorite things ever: they create the perfect outdoor space settings for dinners with loved ones and happy moments under the stars.

 Most of these DIY outdoor lighting ideas take less than 1 hour to make, using very simple and easy to find materials.
 See how you can incorporate anything from string lights, solar lights, mason jars and tin cans to create beautiful backyard patio lighting and porch lighting easily!

-These easy DIY lanterns make great patio or porch lights, or as decorative lighting for a backyard party!
+These easy DIY lanterns make great patio or porch lights outdoors, or as decorative ambiance lighting for a backyard party!
 Add botanical clippings, water, and a little bit of vegetable oil to a mason jar, now we have an instant oil candle!
 You can also add essential oils to repel mosquitoes.
 Easy enough, right?
 The magic wick is the secret.
 Tutorial here.

 Glue or tape them to the inside of a glass jar, and let the sun do its work.